thinkorswim vs Robinhood Legend

 On thinkorswim, Schwab adds futures, forex, closed-end funds, and OTC stocks.
 On Legend, cryptocurrencies can be traded.

-At Robinhood, Legend can be used with a taxable, joint, or individual account; an IRA can also use the trading system.
-At Schwab, there is a much larger list of account registrations that can use thinkorswim; we’re talking 401k accounts, custodial accounts, trusts, and more.
+At Robinhood, Legend can be used with an individual taxable account, a joint account, or an IRA.
+At Schwab, there is a much broader list of account registrations that can use thinkorswim; we’re talking 401k accounts, custodial accounts, trusts, and more.

 Winner: thinkorswim